RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 where:

-Stream is the name of the stream to be processed.
+* `Stream` is the name of the stream to be processed.

-OperationType is one of 'CHARIN', 'LINEIN', or 'NULL.
+* `OperationType` is one of `'CHARIN'`, `'LINEIN'`, or `'NULL'`.

 #### Semantics:

 Read from a stream.
-Increase #Linein_Position.Stream by one when the end-of-line indication is encountered.
-Increase #Charin_Position.Stream when the indicator will be 'N'.
+Increase `#Linein_Position.Stream` by one when the end-of-line indication is encountered.
+Increase `#Charin_Position.Stream` when the indicator will be `'N'`.

-If OperationType is 'CHARIN' the state variables describing the stream will be affected as follows:
+If `OperationType` is `'CHARIN'` the state variables describing the stream will be affected as follows:

 - when the configuration is able to provide data from a transient stream or the character at position
 #Charin_Position.Stream of a persistent stream then #Outcome shall be set to contain the data.

 The indicator of the response shall be 'N';

 - when the configuration is unable to return data because the read position is at the end of a persistent stream then the indicator of the response shall be 'O';
 - when the configuration is unable to return data from a transient stream because no data is available and no data is expected to become available then the indicator of the response shall be 'O':
 - otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be 'E'.

 The data set in #Outcome will either be a single character or will be a sequence of eight characters, each '0' or '1'.
 The choice is decided by the configuration.
 The eight character sequence indicates a binary stream, see nnn.